pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 The compute node pool is a good candidate for using the cluster autoscaler, if possible.
 Often customers have typical usage patterns that would directly benefit from this - for example, by intercepting usage peaks (scaling out for nightly batch workload, scaling in over the weekend, etc.).
 Please refer to the section on _Autoscaling_ in the second installment of this blog for more OpenShift specific details.

 ### **SAS Microservices and Web Applications (STATELESS NODE POOL)**
-Most services in any SAS Viya deployment are designed as microservices (also known as "[_12 factor apps_](https://12factor.net/)").
+Most services in any SAS Viya deployment are designed as microservices, also known as [_12 factor apps_](https://12factor.net/).
 They are responsible for providing central services like auditing, authentication, etc. Also, grouped with these services are a set of stateless web applications which are the user interfaces which are exposed to end users, for example: _SAS Visual Analytics_, _SAS Model Manager_ and _SAS Data Explorer_.

 ### **Infrastructure Services (STATEFUL NODE POOL)**
 The commodity services are basically the metadata management and storage services.
 They are made of several open-source technologies such as the internal SAS _Postgres database_, as well as _Consul_ and _RabbitMQ_ for messaging.
 This is where the critical operational data is stored.
 These services are rather I/O intensive and do require persistent storage.